SIRVA Injury, SIRVA Flu Shot,

 A SIRVA injury is a Shoulder Injury Related to Vaccine Administration.
-SIRVA is a medical term used to describe any one of the various shoulder injuries caused by vaccines such as the flu shot, tetanus shot, or the TDaP and DTaP vaccines.
-Roughly 70% of shoulder related vaccine injuries are caused by the flu shot.
-A SIRVA injury usually occurs when the vaccine administration is too high into the deltoid muscle at the top of the arm or shoulder.
+SIRVA is a medical term used to describe any one of the various shoulder injuries caused by an improper vaccine injection.
+Common shots such as the influenza vaccine, tetanus, or the TDaP and DTaP vaccines can be administered improperly and cause severe pain.
+Roughly 70% of shoulder related vaccine injuries are caused by the flu vaccine.
+A SIRVA injury usually occurs during injection site events when the vaccine administration is too high into the deltoid muscle at the top of the arm or shoulder capsule often causing pain and limited range of motion.
 It is unlikely that a vaccination given lower on the arm will cause a shoulder injury (although it may cause other inflammatory injuries).

-In many cases, the injury is caused by a vaccine being injected too high on the arm.
-Near the top of the shoulder there are several sensitive areas, including the bursa sac.
+In many cases, the injury is caused by a vaccine being injected too high on the arm (indicated as a intramuscular deltoid injection on a medical record).
+Medical professionals who administer vaccinations are susceptible to mistakes, especially when the needle is inserted near the top of the shoulder where there are several sensitive areas, including the bursa sac.
 The bursa functions as a lubricant and allows the muscles, tendons and bones of the shoulder joint to move smoothly.
 A vaccine administered into the bursa can penetrate the fluid-filled sac, causing an inflammatory response.
 The inflammation can present in the bursa (bursitis), tendons (tendonitis) or around the rotator cuff.
 Inflammation causes pain and reduced range of motion.
 Those who believe they may have been injured should be cognizant of prolonged weakness in their affected shoulder.
 It is important to seek treatment sooner rather than later as side effects can persist indefinitely.

-Other factors into a SIRVA injury are crucial.
+Other factors into a shoulder injury related to vaccine administration are crucial.
 Shorter needles run the risk of more painful injections, a less effective vaccine, or sometimes increased chances of a skin reaction.
 If the needle is too long, it may hit a nerve or bone in the recipient.
 According to the United States National Library of Medicine, SIRVA instances are severely underreported throughout the United States and the rest of the globe.
-The incorrect administration technique by a medical technician can result in numerous inflammatory responses within the recipient’s shoulder.
+The incorrect administration technique by a medical professional can trigger an immune response or numerous inflammatory reactions within the recipient’s shoulder.
 Usually, symptoms begin within 48 hours of vaccination and can range from any of the following:

 Since its creation in 1987, the National Vaccine Injury Compensation Program has seen a steady increase in the amount of shoulder injury from vaccine cases across the United States.
 In fact, the VICP has seen an average of 500 SIRVA cases filed over the last few years.
 This number is expected to grow as the number of adults in the United States who receive vaccinations such as the flu shot continues to climb.
-A credible source about research on shoulder related vaccine injuries across the globe can be found here at the College of Family Physicians of Canada.
+A more invasive look into various shoulder injuries after vaccine administration can be found in the Vaccine Injury Table.
 In addition, the VICP provides historical data about shoulder injuries and their corresponding vaccines from its inception through to present day.
 The Centers for Disease Control and Prevention states that from 2006 to 2017, there were roughly 3.4 billion vaccines distributed throughout the United States that were deemed covered under the VICP criteria.
 Out of the 3.4 billion, only 4,311 injured petitioner’s were compensated for their injuries.
 This ratio means that roughly 1 injured person was compensated for every 1 million doses of a covered vaccine that was administered.

 Recently, My Vaccine Lawyer's founding partner Paul Brazil was interviewed by Jodie Fleischer of NBC4 Washington about SIRVA injuries from vaccines along with the National Vaccine Injury Compensation Program, a federal compensation program for vaccine injuries in the United States.
 Paul and Jodie also discuss the frequency of vaccine injuries and the lack of public knowledge about the VICP.

-Treatment for shoulder related injuries is often identical to other non-vaccine related shoulder injuries.
+Does a shoulder injury from a vaccine go away?
+Fortunately, treatment for shoulder related injuries is often identical to other non-vaccine related shoulder injuries.
 In mild cases, the patient will recover fully after a course of physical therapy.
 Physical therapy will usually be prescribed two to three (2-3) times per week for approximately three (3) months.
-If physical therapy does not resolve the shoulder pain, the orthopedist may recommend corticosteroid injections.
+If physical therapy does not resolve the shoulder pain, the orthopedist may recommend treatment options such as nonsteroidal anti-inflammatory drugs, cortisone injections, anti-inflammatory medications, or over the counter pain medication.
 These steroid injections can relieve inflammation and help the patient regain some range of motion.
 In some cases, the injections will completely resolve the problem.
 In others, the relief may be temporary.
 In severe cases, surgery may be necessary.
-The damage could be substantial enough to require removal of the bursa or repair of the tendons.
+The damage could be substantial enough to require removal of the bursa or repair of the tendons by an orthopedic surgeon.

-If you or a loved one has suffered one of the aforementioned shoulder injuries from a vaccine, you may be entitled to compensation from the National Vaccine Injury Compensation Program.
+If you or a loved one has suffered one of the aforementioned shoulder injuries from a vaccine, you may be entitled to compensation from the National Vaccine Injury Compensation Program through a SIRVA lawsuit.
 For more information, please contact us for a free consultation.